SummerRainET2008/PYthon_Algorithms_Library/README.md

     > * Dijkstra
     > * topological_traversal
   * ### Common useful functions
+    > * `binary_search`
+    >   * General binary search, binary_search(sorted_data, from, to, user_func), where user_func(x) defines the data as [False, ..., False, True, ..., True], this function returns the first position of 'True'.
+    >   * Many practical problems can be converted to this form, like binary_find, lower_bound, upper_bound, peak position in a rotated sorted array and etc.
     > * `is_none_or_empty`
     > * `histogram_ascii`
     > * `is_sorted`